fleetdm/fleet/handbook/company/communications.md

 ## Github
-Fleet uses Github as the [source of truth](https://fleetdm.com/handbook/company/why-this-way#why-do-we-use-one-repo) for our product and documentation; a platfrom to allow community members to interact with Fleet, [contribute and provide feedback](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Committing-Changes.md#committing-changes).
+Fleet uses Github as the [source of truth](https://fleetdm.com/handbook/company/why-this-way#why-do-we-use-one-repo) for our product and documentation; a platform to allow community members to interact with Fleet, [contribute and provide feedback](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Committing-Changes.md#committing-changes).

 ### GitHub labels
 We use special characters to define different types of GitHub labels.
 By combining labels, we